yochaigal/cairn/wip/2e/forest-seeds.md

 **Shelter**: _Hut With Legs_, _Hunting Is Forbidden_

-A cylindrical, chimneyed **hut** covered in thick **foliage** sits at the edge fo a small clearing.
+A cylindrical, chimneyed **hut** covered in thick **foliage** sits at the edge of a small clearing.
 A wooden **sign** is pressed into the ground at the West entrance.
 A long spool of **chicken wire** is installed on the North side.

 - **Hut**: The front-facing windows are dark, and there is no light or smoke coming from inside.
-  - The door has no keyhole, and will only open to friends of Anglwyst, Sweeney, or Gundersnatch.
+  - The door has no keyhole and will only open to friends of Anglwyst, Sweeney, or Gundersnatch.
   - If the door is forced open or the hut is threatened, two legs will sprout from underneath and the hut will quickly retreat into the forest.
 - **Foliage**: Both the roof and the windows are covered in thick leafy vines.
   - None of the vines touch the ground, as they would be torn were the hut to stand.